golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 It should output: `gftp 0.12.0 (37060503 2022-12-02 build #251)`

 If the above commands executed correctly, congratulations you have just installed the `yagna` daemon in your environment.
+If not, a common fix is to simply close and re-open your terminal since the PATH may not be updated in that session.

 !!! info